without subsidies

 and maintaining what we already have

 Take a look at the many delivery trucks in your neighborhood, especially the ones with four tires in the back to hold the extra weight.
-They are gradually but surely wearing down our streets.
-We’re not only paying with the diesel exhaust and the extra congestion—we are also paying for the roads that are not built for this kind of wear and tear.
+They are gradually wearing down our streets.
+We’re not only paying due to the diesel exhaust and the extra congestion—we are also paying for this kind of wear and tear.

 Health Benefits from